 So, very often times, I don’t know if this has happened to you yet, but you might bring your fiddle to a Christmas party this time of the year and people ask you to play a Christmas song, and if you mainly play Cajun music or Creole music, you might not know any.
-So I wanted to just show you how you can learn a few of the real simple classics, just give them a little shuffle bowing or a Cajun rhythm and then you can kind of have fun with them.
+So, I wanted to just show you how you can learn a few of the real simple classics, just give them a little shuffle bowing or a Cajun rhythm and then you can kind of have fun with them.
 It’s like you’re playing a Cajun tune with a Christmas theme.
 And you can make people really excited.
-When I have done this in the past at Christmas parties, of course late and I have people who have been drinking and things go a little easier you know, but people go crazy when you do this.
-So it’s a lot of fun and it’s something that I love also teaching kids; how to take Christmas songs and give them a Cajun flavour or a Creole sound or something like that.
+When I have done this in the past at Christmas parties, of course late at night and I have people who have been drinking and things go a little easier you know, but people go crazy when you do this.
+So it’s a lot of fun and it’s something that I love also teaching kids; how to take Christmas songs and give them a Cajun flavor or a Creole sound or something like that.

 So let’s look at that.
 Let’s just start with Silent Night.
-So what I thought I could do is I’ll play it just straight kind of and then I’ll give it the, this one is a waltz, so I’ll give it a Cajun-waltz style.
+So what I thought I could do is I’ll play it just straight kind of and then I’ll give it the- this one is a waltz, so I’ll give it a Cajun-waltz style.
 So we have Silent Night…[1:35]

 Alright!
 So let’s give it more of a Cajun-waltz style.
-So here we go…[2:30].
-Alright!
+So here we go…[2:30] Alright!
 You can have fun with that one.
 So, Silent Night Cajun Waltz.

 This is one that I teach a lot of the kids and they love this.
 You could take Jingle Bells and really all you have to do is give it a shuffle, kind of a Cajun shuffle.
-So Cajun shuffle to me is a little bit more laid back than maybe a Bluegrass shuffle.
-So maybe a little bit slower we could say…[4:18].
-So something like…[4:19].
+So Cajun shuffle to me is a little bit more laid back than maybe a bluegrass shuffle.
+So maybe a little bit slower we could say…[4:18] So something like…[4:19]

 Alright!
 So that one’s a lot of fun.
-Let’s take another one, this is one I really like a lot, it’s called God Rest Ye Merry Gentlemen and it’s kind of cool.
-I’m going to play it in D-minor because I’m tuned down but it almost has like kind of maybe a Mardi Gras song feel to it or a Je M’endors or something like that.
+Let’s take another one, this is one I really like a lot.
+It’s called God Rest Ye Merry Gentlemen and it’s kind of cool.
+I’m going to play it in D-minor because I’m tuned down but it almost has, like, kind of maybe a Mardi Gras song feel to it or a Je M’endors or something like that.
 So let’s just see what happens.
-So I’m going to start on that D-minor chord…[5:44]…also with the shuffle…
+So I’m going to start on that D-minor chord…[5:44] …also with the shuffle…

 Wow!
 Okay!
 I don’t even know where I went there.
 So yeah, that’s a really fun one to play.
 So the straight tune is…[7:24]